-Map 4: Parks and Trailways in Texas Township Map
+Map 4: Township Park and Trailway Map

 The Trailway also provides a safe non-motorized connection for residents in the surrounding neighborhoods to reach two (2) commercial areas: downtown Texas Corners and the shopping node at the 12th Street roundabout.
 Both of these areas offer a variety of shops, restaurants and services such as convenience stores, beauty salons, and pet care, allowing residents to reduce their dependence on automobiles.
 Because the trail connects to the City of Portage's trail system at West Milham Avenue, residents can also reach the growing regional non-motorized trail system, including the Kalamazoo River Valley Trail.